 Field-hunting tip

-Look in hydrothermal selenide deposits country — that is the host setting where berzelianite typically forms.
+Look in hydrothermal selenide deposits country, the host setting where berzelianite typically forms.
 If you start seeing clausthalite, crookesite, eucairite in float, you are in the right ground.
 Field specimens usually show a massive, dendritic, or as crusts habit, so train your eye for that shape before scanning the outcrop.